 Law & Order

 Note that many federal and state laws only apply to businesses with a certain number of employees.
 So check which regulations apply to you as your operation expands.

-Policies required by federal law:
+HR policies for restaurant required by federal law:

 - Termination of employment